Please send Arbor Day tree inquiries to email@example.com.

-Arbor Day in Edmonton
+About Arbor Day

 Edmonton’s Arbor Day is celebrated each year on the Friday prior to May 10.
-(2016 was an exception with Edmonton's Grade 1 class celebration held on May 13)

 Did you know?

-Each year over 15,000 children receive seedlings.
+- Each year about 15,000 children receive seedlings in Edmonton

-Read more about who started Arbor Day and why!
+Read more about who started Arbor Day and why.

 Arbor Day Tree Stories